Hypoglycemia is a condition of lower-than-normal blood sugar. It is most common among people with diabetes.

 If you have Level 1 hypoglycemia (blood glucose under 70 mg/dl but at least 54 mg/dl), immediately take 15 grams of fast-acting carbohydrates.
 You can take glucose gel or tablets or use other high-sugar foods, such as fruit juice, dried fruit, syrup, honey, or candy.
 Choose the amount that has 15 grams of sugar, or about 60 calories.

 Then take your blood sugar level again in 15 minutes and repeat until your blood sugar level is over 70 mg/dl.

-Aim to get your fast-acting carbohydrates from foods with as little fat as possible, since fat slows digestion and will delay your ability to raise blood sugar levels.
+Aim to get your fast-acting carbohydrates from foods with as little fat as possible, since fat slows digestion and delays your ability to raise blood sugar levels.
 You might choose: